Reading Bug Check Callback Data

 If you are performing live debugging of a crashed system, callback data that has already been written by BugCheckCallback or specified by BugCheckAddPagesCallback will be available.
 Secondary callback data will not be available, because it is not stored in any fixed memory location.

 If you are debugging a Complete Memory Dump or Kernel Memory Dump, callback data specified by BugCheckAddPagesCallback and secondary callback data written by BugCheckSecondaryDumpDataCallback will be available.
 Callback data written by BugCheckCallback will not be available.
-(See Earlier Versions of Windows for an exception.)

 If you are debugging a Small Memory Dump, callback data will not be available.
 Secondary callback data will be available.